markdoc/docs/pages/docs/tags.md

 ### Partial

 Partials are used to reuse content across docs.
-The content is stored in a separate markdown file, and referenced from the `file` attribute in the `partial` tag, which includs the corresponding piece of content.
+The content is stored in a separate markdown file, and referenced from the `file` attribute in the `partial` tag, which includes the corresponding piece of content.

-Here is an example of including the `/docs/header.md` file as a partial.
+Here is an example of including the `header.md` file as a partial.
 {% markdoc-example %}

 ```